SynBioDex/pySBOL2/docs/repositories.rst

         time.sleep(0.1)
 .. end

-A ``SearchResponse`` object is returned by a query and contains multiple records.
+The list returned by ``search`` contains multiple records.
 Each record contains basic data, including identity, displayId, name, and description fields. *It is very important to realize however that the search does not retrieve the complete ComponentDefinition!* In order to retrieve the full object, the user must call ``pull`` while specifying the target object's identity.

-Records in a ``SearchResponse`` can be accessed using iterators or numeric indices.
-The interface for each record behaves exactly like any other SBOL object:
+Records returned by ``search`` have an ``identity`` attribute that can be used when calling ``pull``:

 .. code:: python

     for record in records:
-        print( record.identity.get() )
+        print(record.identity)
 .. end

 The preceding examples concern **general searches**, which scan through an object's metadata for partial matches to the search term.
 In contrast, the **exact search** explicitly specifies which property of an object to search, and the value of that property must exactly match the search term.
 The following **exact search** will search for ``ComponentDefinitions`` with a role of promoter: